Daryl Reaugh

-Daryl Kevin "Razor" Reaugh (/'reɪ/ RAY; born February 13, 1965) is a retired professional ice hockey goaltender and now a broadcaster for the Dallas Stars of the National Hockey League (NHL), NHL on NBC, and Hockey Night in Canada.
+Daryl Kevin "Razor" Reaugh (/'reɪ/ RAY; born February 13, 1965) is a retired professional ice hockey goaltender and now a broadcaster for the Dallas Stars of the National Hockey League (NHL).
 He played 27 games in the NHL for the Edmonton Oilers and Hartford Whalers between 1985 and 1991.

 Biography

 Playing career

 Reaugh played for the Kamloops Blazers of the Western Hockey League where he was an All-Star goaltender.
-In the 1984 NHL Entry Draft the Edmonton Oilers selected Reaugh with the 42nd pick.
+In the 1984 NHL entry draft the Edmonton Oilers selected Reaugh with the 42nd pick.
 He played 7 games with the Oilers but spent the majority of his six years in the organization in the American Hockey League.
 He has a Stanley Cup ring and is included in the 1988 Edmonton Oilers team pictures.
 Reaugh dressed for 60 games, but since he only played 6 games, during the 1987-88 season, his name is not engraved on the Stanley Cup.
 Reaugh played in Finland's SM-liiga during the 1988–89 season.

 Reaugh joined the Hartford Whalers in 1990 and played over 1000 minutes, posting a 7–7–1 record and a 3.15 goals against average.
 His season was cut short after an injury sustained in his 20th appearance.
 While playing a puck in net, a skate from one of the other players on the ice ran over Reaugh's glove, severely cutting his hand.
 A hamstring injury would make the 1993–94 season with the Dayton Bombers of the ECHL his last, cutting his promising career short at the age of 28.